About Us

 Richard is the manager of Reference Services and never bothered with children’s books after reading the entire Hardy Boys series when he had the chicken pox.
 He’s an old-school, hands-on person who learned most problems can be remedied with a pair of pliers, a 9/16″box wrench, and a flathead screwdriver.
 As an indication of his maturity as a mechanic: he no longer relies on a 5 kilo sledge hammer.
 Richard’s preferred reading is non-fiction – history, military history and contemporary issues.
 When he deigns to read fiction, it needs to be either historic, techno-trash or gritty realia.
 His fondest wish is for James Lee Burke and Lawrence Block to collaborate on a work that brings together New Iberia’s Dave Robicheaux and New York’s Matthew Scudder.
 In a previous time and place Richard has birthed about a dozen calves and almost one human.

-Scott has been a librarian for 16 years, and a gamer for 30 years.
+Scott P. has been a librarian for 17+ years.
 He works as a senior librarian at the Carnegie Library of Pittsburgh’s Downtown and Business branch (he’s the bald one).
-He has also worked freelance for the adventure gaming industry, designing several miniature battle games and some role-playing supplements.
-He paints miniatures, reads superhero comics, and does a lot of push-ups.
+In his spare time he’s an EMT, hiker, writer, gamer, and reader of 1970s and 1980s superhero comics.
+He also does a lot of push-ups.
+You can follow his further exploits on his tumblr.

 Suzy was born the year Elvis died and she’s not entirely sure that’s a coincidence.
 She’s left-handed, loves symmetry, presents and bacon.
 She hates birds.
 Her favorite books are The Life of Pi by Yann Martel, The Mists of Avalon by Marion Zimmer Bradley and Microserfs by Douglas Coupland.